 Disc 8 is part one of a good 1978 solo acoustic concert Neil performed at The Boarding House in San Francisco.
 Three of the new songs from that concert are the highlights… “Sail Away”, ”Powderfinger” and “Thrasher”.
 The studio versions would later appear on Rust Never Sleeps.

 Disc 9 above completes the live solo concert with five more songs, but also inserts an unnecessary and out of place version of “Hey Hey, My My” with Devo.
-The track marked “dressing room” at the end is just a short audio recording in the dressing room after the show.
+The track marked “dressing room” at the end is not a song, just a short audio recording in the dressing room after the show.

 Disc 10 is all previously released recordings from Young’s excellent Rust Never Sleeps & Live Rust albums, except the previously unreleased studio song “Bright Sunny Day”, which is fine, but not a classic.